On the Lagrange and Markov Dynamical Spectra for Anosov Flows in dimension 3: Abstract

 \section{Abstract}

-We consider the Lagrange and the Markov dynamical spectra associated to conservative Anosov flows on a compact manifold of dimension $3$.
-We show that for a large set of real functions and for typical Anosov flows, both the Lagrange and the Markov dynamical spectra have non-empty interior.
+We consider the Lagrange and the Markov dynamical spectra associated with a conservative Anosov flow on a compact manifold of dimension $3$ (including geodesic flows of negative curvature and suspension flows).
+We show that for a large set of real functions and typical conservative Anosov flows, both the Lagrange and Markov dynamical spectra have a non-empty interior.